 ‘Allah’s Apostle used to practice Itekaf in the last ten nights of Ramadan and used to say, “Look for the Night of Qadr in the last ten nights of the month of Ramadan” (Bukhari)

-We should not waste the hours and nights of last Ashra and strive hard in worshipping Allah.
+We should not waste the hours and nights of third Ashra and strive hard in worshipping Allah.
 One of the best ways is to practice Atekaf in which one stays in the Mosque and seeks pardon from Allah for his sins

 c).
 Laila-tu-Qadr or the night of Power is to be searched in the odd nights of last ten days of Ramadan.
 It is the night in which the first Verses of Holy Quran were revealed to the Prophet (P.B.U.H) and this night has utmost importance as stated in the Hadith of Prophet (P.B.U.H):